Following are some reasons why you may not be receiving phone calls on the TeleConsole (or your SIP phone) and possible resolutions:

-- Check with your system administrator about call blocking: Call blocking is set up in the admin portal as explained in here.
-It is unlikely that all your calls will be blocked by this feature, but it is still worth investigating and asking your administrator for a list of all blocked numbers, prefixes, and area codes.
+It is unlikely that all your calls will be blocked by this feature, but it is still worth investigating and asking your administrator for a list of all blocked numbers, prefixes, and area codes applied to your phone line(s).
 If one or more area codes are being blocked it can make it seem like you are unable to receive any calls.

 If you are using a physical phone, you should also check that calls are not being locally blocked on it.
 On Yealink phones (see relevant T4 series user guides here, T5 series here and, conference phones here) this feature is called the Blocklist Directory and on Poly phones (see relevant user guides here) it is called Auto Reject.

 - Wrong calls log filter selected: It might be that even if you are actually able to receive calls, you are not able to see them in the Calls Log screen (so you will not be aware of a missed call if you stepped away from your desk.)

 This happens because of a wrong filter selection for the log screen.
 For example, if you have selected to show only Outgoing Calls, you will not see any Incoming or Missed calls (to be clear – you will still get pop-up notifications for calls, but may not see them in the calls log.)